• LAUNCH YOUR DREAM

 If you pay the big money, in your own mind, you’ve done the hard part.

-The classic stereotype is the gym membership.
-You pay for six months up front, and promptly fail to show up and work out.
+The classic stereotype is a gym membership.
+You pay for six months upfront, and promptly fail to show up and work out.
 You think: I spent the money, I’ve done my duty for my health.
 Do these jeans make me look fatter?

 There are examples of this all around me, on my desk right now, as I’m typing this.